Representing application monitoring

 A good application mapping starts with a good structuring of the application components.

-A blog article is dedicated to this subject, with the example of a web application.
+A blog article is dedicated to this topic, with the example of a web application.

-Depending on its nature and complexity, we can represent :
+Depending on its nature and complexity, it may be possible to represent :

 - Banking applications, B2C (collection)